 List of 40 Famous Forests in India to visit

 Things To Do In Chinnar Wildlife Sanctuary

 Trekking and bird watching are famous here.
 Various trekking routes are spread across the park, including the ones passing through the river.
-Thoovanam Waterfall is inside the park and offers a marvellous view.
+The Thoovanam Waterfall is inside the park and offers a marvellous view.

+List of 40 Famous Forests in India to visit